MichaelMMacLeod/utrl/README.md

 ## Motivation

-Several languages nowadays such as [Racket](https://racket-lang.org/) and [Rust](https://www.rust-lang.org/) support [syntax-case](https://docs.racket-lang.org/guide/syntax-case.html) or ['by example'](https://doc.rust-lang.org/reference/macros-by-example.html) style macros. `utrl` is an experiment in designing a language with this feature as its *only* feature; in `utrl`, the sole construct is `def`, a `syntax-case`-style term-rewriting rule definition.
+Several languages nowadays such as [Racket](https://racket-lang.org/) and [Rust](https://www.rust-lang.org/) support ['by-example'](https://dl.acm.org/doi/abs/10.1145/41625.41632)-style macros.`utrl` is an experiment in designing a language with this feature as its *only* feature; in `utrl`, the sole construct is `def`, a [syntax-case](https://docs.racket-lang.org/guide/syntax-case.html)-style term-rewriting rule definition.
 Unsurprisingly, the `utrl` interpreter resembles a conventional *macro expander*, but with the following caveats:

-1. `utrl` definitions are more flexible; they do not need to start with a symbol:
+1. `utrl` definitions are more flexible in that they need not start with a symbol:
     ```scheme
     (def ($x I_return_x) $x)